jameysharp/optir/README.md

 - after the inner `switch` is simplified, the outer switch's input 3 is never used, so it can be removed.

-As of this writing, optir applies all the above simplifications and a few other similar cases to reduce that example to this equivalent
+As of this writing, `cargo run --bin optir` applies all the above simplifications and a few other similar cases to reduce that example to this equivalent expression:
-expression:

 ```lisp
 (func-4-inputs-4-outputs